nevillco/nevillco.github.io/_posts/2023-10-20-swift-codable-and-custom-keyed-dictionaries.md

 > pairs, though.

 This makes sense - the implementation only knows our keys are `Encodable` - but arrays are Encodable too, for example, and definitely aren’t valid dictionary keys!
 Swift can’t know the difference without actually encoding your keys and checking, which would be significantly non-performant to do.

 ## The Fix: A Property Wrapper
-In Swift, when you want to customize the read/write behavior of a particular property, a likely candidate for the job is a [Property Wrapper](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Property-Wrappers).
-Property Wrappers provide a layer of customization that affects how a given property is accessed, whether for `get` or `set` operations.
+In Swift, when you want to customize the read/write behavior of a particular property, a likely candidate for the job is a [property wrapper](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/properties/#Property-Wrappers).
+Property wrappers provide a layer of customization that affects how a given property is accessed, whether for `get` or `set` operations.
 By definition, that also makes them a pretty compatible fit for extending Codable values in a variety of ways.
 In our case, the desired behavior is straightforward enough: we want to wrap dictionaries keyed by an ID, and we want to encode/decode them exactly as if they were keyed by the ID’s raw values.
 ```swift
 @propertyWrapper
 struct IDKeyed<Tag, Value: Codable>: Codable, ExpressibleByDictionaryLiteral {